-3.6 Compare and rank scenarios
+3.6 Compare, Rank and Optimise

-The consequences from the abovementioned activity are expressed numerically for the scenarios and compared separately for each variable and then the results are combined for all variables to derive overall scores, which give effect to the ranking of scenarios.
-The methodology employed for this is based on Multi Criteria Analysis (MCA) approach where weighting factors are applied, firstly to give effect that certain nodes are more important than others and secondly that the variables listed in Table 3.1 may differ in their relative importance (see Chapter 10 for further details on the MCA methodology).
+The consequences from the above mentioned activity are expressed numerically for the scenarios and compared separately for each variable and then the results are combined for all variables to derive overall scores, which give effect to the ranking of scenarios.
+The methodology employed for this is based on the Multi Criteria Analysis (MCA) approach where weighting factors are applied, firstly to give effect that certain nodes are more important than others and secondly that the variables listed in Table 3.1 may differ in their relative importance (see Chapter 10 for further details on the MCA methodology).
+When the results of the first set of scenarios were evaluated it was identified that there were possible alternative EWR release methods (refer to section 4) that may achieve a more optimised overall solution.